*This post may contain affiliate links. Please see my disclosure for more details!*

 I thought as my Easter Chocolate Cake was chocolate cake on chocolate icing, and my Mini Egg Drip Cake is vanilla cake with vanilla frosting, that this should have vanilla frosting as well.
 Making it different enough to get away with posting it and all, and because I like how you can make vanilla frosting any colour you like.

-I was originally going to go for a duck egg style blue, or something like a purple, but I thought peach would be nice and simple.
-Also, I couldn’t find my other food colours… but thats besides the point!
-The colouring is entirely optional.
-Or you can add in 50g of cocoa powder to make it chocolatey!
+I was originally going to go for a duck egg style blue or something like a purple, but I thought peach would be nice and simple.
+Also, I couldn’t find my other food colours… but that’s beside the point!
+The colouring is entirely optional though.
+This is the peach colouring that I use if it helps!

-I use a Metal Edge Scraper (Affiliate) for my cakes like this, and my drip cakes, and it makes it so much easier and neater.
-I always use my trusty 2D Closed Star Piping Tip (Affiliate) to decorate as well because it makes glorious little swirls, and then top it with my favourite Bronze Crunch sprinkles from Waitrose.
+I use this beautiful Scraper for this cake, and my drip cakes, and it makes it so much easier and neater.
+I always use my trusty 2D Closed Star Piping Tip to decorate as well because it makes glorious little swirls, and then top it with one of my favourite sprinkles from Iced Jems!

 But yeah, I hope you love this recipe as much as I did, and my trusty taste testers did!
 Enjoy!
 X